epifaniarango/Fst_forLargeDatasets/README.md

 # Fst for more than 100 populations

-The available softwares to calculate Fst do not allow more than 100 populations.
-We used Weir and Cockerham Fst(1) with the software PLINK(2) is calculated with Here there is a simple Rscript to overcome this problem:
+FST between populations is a common statistic in population genetics.
+PLINK(1) does not have a native function to calculate between population FST, and commonly used functions like smartpca in Eigensoft(https://github.com/chrchang/eigensoft/tree/master/POPGEN)doe snot run for dataset with more than 100 population.
+This R script uses the Weir and Cockerham Fst(2), implemented in the software PLINK(1) to calculate pairwise distance between populations.
+It accepts the input data as plink file format and extracts population information from the .fam file.

 ## Set up

 I use conda for installing almost all programs (https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
-Make sure that your conda environment has plink(1) installed and is using R v.4.
+Make sure that your conda environment has Plink(1) installed and is using R v.4.
 Also make sure that you have the Pacman library installed in R!

 ## Ready to run!